AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex4.md

 ![DSW](./images/next.png)

 In the next step, you need to select a dataset to which Platform will output results.
-In this case, select the **AEP Demo - ML Predictions**-dataset.
+In this case, select the **Platform Demo - ML Predictions**-dataset.

 ![DSW](./images/scoreoutput.png)